 - State income tax credits for rehabilitation of historic, income-producing properties in River Edge Redevelopment Zones (Aurora, East St. Louis, Elgin, Peoria, or Rockford).

 Historic properties in Illinois received more than $2.3 billion dollars in reinvestment from 2000 to today through the federal rehabilitation tax incentives.
-In 2011, Illinois was first in the nation with more than $365 million in certified rehabilitation expenditures.
-This investment created more than 37,000 jobs.
+In 2014, Illinois was first in the nation with more than $726 million in certified rehabilitation expenditures.

 The U.S. Internal Revenue Service also provides a 10% tax credit. download form 3468 and instructions.